redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 ![Prometheus Targets]({% image_path prometheus-operator-targets-view.png %}){:width="740px"}

-Now if you navigate to `Status->Configuration` you should be able to see that there's a scrape_config entry per ServiceMonitor object, in our case we only have one, called `backnd-monitor`, the generated scrape-config name `monitoring/backend-monitor/0`
+Now if you navigate to `Status➡Configuration` you should be able to see that there's a scrape_config entry per ServiceMonitor object, in our case we only have one, called `backnd-monitor`, the generated scrape-config name `monitoring/backend-monitor/0`

 ![Prometheus Targets]({% image_path prometheus-operator-configuration-view.png %}){:width="740px"}